Linette Doucette

 With God’s help, Sister Linette transferred to the Sisters of Notre Dame de Namur in 1980.
 This was a life-changing decision, and as Sister Linette describes it, “one of the best decisions I’ve made!”

 As an SNDdeN, she taught at St. Thomas Aquinas in New Britain, Connecticut, and at St. Justin’s School in Hartford.
 Of all her ministries, Sister most loved teaching 8th grade at St. Justin’s.
-At the time, the neighborhood was predominantly made up of immigrants from Jamaica.
+At the time, the neighborhood was predominantly immigrants from Jamaica.
 “These were the children I taught,” she recalls.
 “They were all so receptive.
 I loved English class the most.
 I thought I had it made.
-Loved all the kids so much.”
+I loved all the kids so much.”

 Over the years, Sister Linette served as a pastoral care provider and taught English to refugees in the Diocese of Hartford.
 One memorable experience was when she volunteered to help prepare for and welcome Sisters of Notre Dame de Namur from around the world who were attending an orientation workshop at the United Nations in New York City.
 Traveling by subway, walking from place to place and providing meals and supplies proved to be a strenuous undertaking, and yet Sister Linette took on these challenges with her usual positive energy and good spirits.